merrittzhang/COS-417-threads/README.md

   * `int unlock(int *l)`
   * `int join()`

-You'll also add one user-space function that wraps `clone()` for convenience:
+You'll also add a user-space function that wraps `clone()` for convenience:

   * `int thread_create(void (*fn) (void *), void *arg)`

+Please also add a similar user-space function for join (which could simply be a trivial wrapper function depending on your implementation of join):

+  * `int thread_join()`

 Finally, depending on your implementation strategy, you may need to modify some kernel data structures and related system call